 Other words I have seen to classify code in this way are:

 The ratio between payload/plumbing or worker/navigation code can also be referred to as the signal-to-noise ratio (SNR).

 A programmer will be perceived to be more productive if he can spend more time on the payload and less time on the plumbing.
 This will require access to additional functions, procedures or components which may be provided by either a library or a framework.
 These functions are in addition to the core language and provide code which has been written by someone else so that the programmer need not spend time writing his own version.
-It also saves time in that this pre-written code will (or should) have already been debugged, which is another task that the programmer can cross off his list.
+It also saves time in that this pre-written code will (or should) have already been tested and debugged, which is another task that the programmer can cross off his list.